Nice to meet you.

 In simple terms, a contract is a promise.

-Whether that promise is to follow through on a predetermined action, refrain from an activity, or exchange goods all depends on the agreement at hand.
-But at the same time, no matter the type of deal made, it’s never a bad idea to put it in writing for the sake of your contract management
+Whether that promise is to follow through on a predetermined action, refrain from an activity, or exchange goods--it all depends on the agreement at hand.
+But have you ever found yourself in a sticky situation due to a poorly worded contract?
+A seemingly small oversight can lead to significant legal and financial consequences.

-Even if you trust the other party in the agreement, terms can be forgotten and loyalties trusted.
+Consider using contract management software to simplify the process by automating tasks and ensuring compliance.
+Even if you trust the other party in the agreement, terms can be forgotten, and loyalties can be trusted.
 If you make an oral agreement and the other party doesn’t comply, there’s not much proof that they were required to.

 Play it safe.
 Write a contract.
 Here’s how to go about it.